-Monte San Savino stands on the western side of the Valdichiana, opposite Cortona and perched on a mountain that overlooks the Esse Valley.
-It’s a centuries-old town in which various signs of Etruscan civilization were unearthed during excavation campaigns in the late 1800s.
+Monte San Savino stands on the western side of the Valdichiana Aretina, opposite Cortona and perched on a mountain overlooking the Esse valley.
+It’s a deeply historic village where various traces of the Etruscan civilization have been found.

-Down the centuries, the town’s fate was inextricably linked with the clashes between Guelphs and Ghibellines.
-The latter had the upper hand, bringing the town under Ubertini rule, a noble family from Arezzo, until 1306 when the town fell under Florentine and Guelph jurisdiction.
-In 1337, Monte San Savino was ruled by Perugia and then Siena, and in 1384 back under Florentine dominion, which sent an authority and vicars in order to manage justice in the town.
+Over the centuries, the town’s fate was inextricably linked with the clashes between the Guelphs and Ghibellines.
+The latter had the upper hand, bringing the town under Ubertini (a noble family from Arezzo) rule until 1306 when the town fell under Florentine and Guelph jurisdiction.
+In 1337, Monte San Savino was ruled by Perugia and then Siena, and in 1384 fell back under Florentine dominion, which sent a Podestà and vicars in order to manage justice in the town.

 Monte San Savino reached the height of its splendor between the second half of the 1400s and 1500s, when the noble branch of the Ciocchi-Di Monte family blossomed here.
 The family was originally from Florence and its members included illustrious figures such as the cardinal Antonio, one of the most influential Renaissance cardinals, who was dear to Julius II and close to the Medici popes.

-The old town still displays evidence of that golden age.
-Start with the Porta Fiorentina, the bridge house (home to the Municipal Museum that concentrates on the variety of traditional local crafts), the striking Sanctuary of Santa Maria delle Vertighe, the small but picturesque churches of Santa Chiara, Sant’Agostino and San Giovanni, the Porticciolo, the Palazzo Di Monte, the Logge dei Mercanti designed by Nanni di Baccio Bigio, and finally the old Ghetto and impressive Synagogue.
+The historic town still shows traces of that golden age.
+The Porta Fiorentina in the Cassero is one such example, and is also home to the Cassero Museum which is dedicated to the town’s ancient ceramic traditions.
+Equally as striking are the Sanctuary of Santa Maria delle Vertighe, the small but picturesque churches of Santa Chiara, Sant’Agostinoand San Giovanni.
+Passing through the centre you’ll come across the Palazzo Di Monte, the Logge dei Mercanti designed by Nanni di Baccio Bigio, and finally the historic Ghetto with its impressive Synagogue.